steven-ww/gist-api/README.md

 ## Building the application

 ### No Java 8+ installed
-If you do not java java 8 or above installed on your PC, you can use the jbang scripts (windows, linux or macOS) to install java and run Maven
+If you do not java 8 (required to run maven) or above installed on your PC, you can use the jbang scripts (windows, linux or macOS) to install java and run Maven

 This will cache all required resources, including java, in the `~/.jbang/cache` directory.